Vanity License Plate Fees by State (2026)

 The application process

 Every state DMV runs an online availability checker.
-Searching takes seconds and confirms whether a plate is already issued, blacklisted, or pending review.
-Once cleared, the applicant submits an order online or by mail with personalization fee, registration documents, and proof of insurance.
-Production: 4-12 weeks in most states; low-volume states (WY, SD) turn around in 2-3 weeks; high-volume (CA, FL) regularly hit 10-12 weeks.
+A search takes seconds and tells you whether a plate is already issued, blacklisted, or pending review.
+Once it clears, you submit the order online or by mail with the personalization fee, registration documents, and proof of insurance.
+Production runs 4-12 weeks in most states.
+Low-volume states like Wyoming and South Dakota turn an order around in 2-3 weeks, while high-volume states like California and Florida regularly hit 10-12 weeks.

 Some combinations get flagged for manual review.
 State DMV review boards examine flagged plates against an internal blacklist of profanity, slurs, drug references, sexually explicit content, and combinations that could be misread as government plates.
 Rejection rates run 2-5% nationally.